 There’s no doubt that electric cars are becoming more and more popular, especially thanks to the advances in technology Tesla has made.
 But here at Nationwide Vehicle Contracts, we understand a lot of people are still under the preconceived notion electric cars aren’t suitable for families, and that’s why we’re here to change that perception.

 Electric cars have incredible ranges, are available in different styles – from city to SUV – and have an abundance of storage options, perfect for all families big and small.
 Read on for an insight into what we recommend as some of the best family electric cars on the market.

 The EVs featured in this article

-No electric vehicle list would be complete without mentioning Tesla, specifically the Tesla Model X. It might be at the top of its game, but it’s also a fantastic family car – offering a whopping 2,180-litre boot space, storage space under the bonnet and glovebox, as well as two large centre cubbies and door pockets.
-What’s also great about the Model X is its customisation options, depending on the size of your family you can order the Tesla Model X with five, six or seven seats.
-This industry leading car has a lot of second-row legroom, although they don’t fold, and the third-row legroom is more restricted so it’s only really suitable for children.
+No electric vehicle list would be complete without mentioning Tesla, specifically the Tesla Model X. The Model X might be at the top of its game, but it’s also a fantastic family car – offering a whopping 2,180-litre boot space, storage space under the bonnet and glovebox, as well as two large centre cubbies and door pockets.
+What’s also great about the Model X is its customisation options; depending on your family’s size, you can order the Tesla Model X with five, six or seven seats.
+This industry-leading car has a lot of second-row legroom, although they don’t fold, and the third-row legroom is more restricted, so it’s only really suitable for children.

-Family cars have got a reputation for being a bit drab and boring, that’s not the case with the Jaguar I-Pace.
+Family cars have a reputation for being a bit drab and boring, that’s not the case with the Jaguar I-Pace.
 This sleek and stylish car is not only easy on the eyes, but it’s full of practical features that will make every family journey an easy one.
 The five-seater cabin houses an impressive 577-litre boot space (1,453-litres when the seats are down), a 27-litre under the bonnet cubby and a 10.5-litre cubby bin beneath the centre armrest – guaranteeing storage isn’t an issue.